Alro S A : Current report in compliance with of article no. 108 of Law no. 24/2017, republished (ALRO S.A. & Vimetco Management Romania SRL)

 Significant event to be reported:Reporting of transactions with related parties according to art.
 108 paragraph 3 and paragraph 13 of Law no. 24/2017 - Republished

-Please be informed by the present Current Report, that ALRO S.A. concluded on the date of December 11th, 2023 with the company VIMETCO MANAGEMENT ROMANIA S.R.L. one new transaction whose value cumulated with the other transactions concluded/carried out within the last 12 months, cumulatively exceed 5% of the Company's net assets as per ALRO S.A.
+Please be informed by the present Current Report, that ALRO S.A. concluded on the date of December 15th, 2023 with the company VIMETCO MANAGEMENT ROMANIA S.R.L. two new transactions whose value cumulated with the other transactions concluded/carried out within the last 12 months, cumulatively exceed 5% of the Company's net assets as per ALRO S.A.
 Standalone Financial Statements related to the first 6 months of 2023, amounting to RON 63,083,755.

-Details on the transaction concluded on December 11th, 2023 by ALRO S.A. as Buyer, with the company VIMETCO MANAGEMENT ROMANIA S.R.L., as Seller, in estimated amount of RON329,106,336.
+Details on the transactions concluded on December 15th, 2023 by ALRO S.A. as Buyer/Consumer, with the company VIMETCO MANAGEMENT ROMANIA S.R.L., as Seller/Supplier, containing information on the transaction date of conclusion, nature, description of its object, mutual receivables and debts are presented in Annex 1 hereto.

 The Company management declares that the management has assessed the reported transactions as being economically correct and justified.